 - Approved Document E (Resistance to the passage of sound) 2003 Edition incorporating 2004, and 2010 amendments.
 Welsh Government

-- Technical Handbooks 2016, Domestic, Section 5 - Noise.
-The Scottish Government
+- Building Standards Technical Handbook – Domestic buildings 2017, Section 5 – Noise, The Scottish Government

 - Technical Booklet G, Resistance to the passage of sound, Building Regulations (Northern Ireland) 2012, Department of Finance and Personnel of the Northern Ireland Government, 2012

 - Building Bulletin 93 - Acoustic design of schools: performance standards, Department for Education, Crown, 2015

 - Health Technical Memorandum 08-01, Acoustics.
 Department of Health, 2013

 - Acoustics: technical design manual 4032, Department of Health, 2012